DeFiFoFum/truffle-typescript-template/README.md

 # Truffle Typescript Boilerplate
-Build Solidity smart contracts with truffle and typescript support.
+Build Solidity smart contracts with truffle, openzeppelin and typescript support.

 ## Install
 Click "Use as Template" to create a repo on GitHub based on this repo.
 Otherwise: